Information for Students

 Making an Appointment with a Tutor

-On the main campus, ESL tutors are available in A-13, the ESL Tutoring Center.
-Walk-ins are welcome, but appointments are recommended.
-To schedule an appointment, please go to A-17, the ESL Office (ext.
-2272 or 3264), or A-13 (ext.
+On the main campus, ESL tutors are available in H-222, the ESL Tutoring Center.
+Walk-ins are welcome, but appointments are highly recommended.
+To schedule an appointment, please go to H-116, the ESL Office (ext.
+2272) or H-222 (ext.
 4482).
-No more than two appointments can be made at any one time, and only one appointment can be made for any given day.
+All appointments are 30 minutes.
+Only one appointment can be made for any given day, and no more than two future appointments can be made at any one time.

 In all locations, you must be a current student of Palomar College and have your Palomar ID number to receive tutorial services.